0xDadulin/REST-Chess-solver/README.md

 To pull the image and run:

-docker pull 0xdadulin/chess_solver
+'docker pull 0xdadulin/chess_solver'
-docker run -p 8000:8000 0xdadulin/chess_solver
+'docker run -p 8000:8000 0xdadulin/chess_solver'

 Visit `http://localhost:8000` in your browser to access the API.